AhmedGabr496/Test_Automation_Script_GooglePlay/README.md

 ### A Test Automation Framework that automate the search for a specific application on Google play; the test scenario steps is traced by  a report.

-It is a fully automated framework the completly automates the process of Searching for a an app on the goole play store , and validating the use of some functionalties
+It is a test framework that completly automates the process of Searching for a an app on the goole play store , and validating the use of some functionalties

 ## what does the framework do